ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ```

 I added some optional formatting, like aligning prefix declarations and predicates.
-Here is an example for a query with every non default option:
+Here is an example of a query with every non default option:

 ```sparql
 prefix n1:     <...>